 “Sí.
 Por favor, ayúdame a mirar.
 Yes.
 Please, help me look.”
 Gizelle knelt down to run her hands lightly over the sand, pleading with her gaze.

 Jermaine pretended to search, knowing that his knee had landed on it.
 Not wanting to risk losing her twice he kept it hidden, asking, “Do you speak English?”

 “¿Inglés?
 Un poco.
 Lo intent.
 A little.
 I try,” she stumbled, still searching the immediate area frantically.

 “¡No, no es bueno! ¿No lo entiendes.
 It’s not good!
-Do you not understand?” she asked, emphatically pointing to her ring finger.
+Do you not understand?” she asked, obviously mistaking his meaning and emphatically pointing to her ring finger.

-Suddenly, her meaning registered in mind and he did fully understand now.
+Suddenly, her full meaning registered in mind and he understood completely now.
 She’s engaged to another man.
-She’s promised to another.
+She’s promised to another!
 He hoped his devastation didn’t show.

-She glanced at him and realized he was crestfallen.
-He looked like a man in great physical pain.
+Gizelle glanced at him and realized he was utterly crestfallen.
+He had the look of a man in great physical pain.
 Though she didn’t understand most of his words, she understood the look of personal torment.
 It touched her heart and she forgot her own panic.

-Gizelle tucked the blanket around her, sat down in the sand, and took his hand.
-Jermaine’s breath caught as they looked into each other’s eyes.
+Gizelle tucked the blanket around her, sat down in the sand and gently took his hand.
+Jermaine’s breath caught as they looked into each others eyes.